petruswagnavian/cse15l-lab-reports/lab3.md

 source where I found this use of `grep`: https://en.wikibooks.org/wiki/Grep

-Example 4a: Using the command 'ls |grep -n chapter` in the directory `/911report` helps the user filter and number many files in a directory by including a specified key phrase 'chapter'.
+Example 4a: Using the command `ls |grep -n chapter` in the directory `/911report` helps the user filter and number many files in a directory by including a specified key phrase 'chapter'.
 This command lists all the files in `/911report` with the characters `chapter` and numbers them according to how they would be numbered from a numerical and alphabetical sort.
 This also means that it can also be useful for finding out how many files there are that meet the filter.
 In this case, there are 16 files with `chapter` in them.
 ```
 peter@Symere MINGW64 ~/OneDrive/Documents/GitHub/docsearch/technical/911report (main)
 $ ls |grep -n chapter